laravel/docs/eloquent.md

         //
     }

-Once soft delete is enabled in a model, beaware of using `orWhere` method in your queries.
+Once soft delete is enabled in a model, be aware of using `orWhere` method in your queries.
 Always use [advance where clauses](http://laravel.com/docs/5.1/queries#advanced-where-clauses) to group `WHERE` clauses as follow:

     User::where(function($query) {
           	$query->where('name', '=', 'John')